 Description: Course content builds on the skills developed in HALE Seminar I / Freshman Seminar.
-The format continues in the Socratic seminar style to challenge high ability learners to further develop dialogue skills and independent learning.
-Students apply and broaden their problem solving skills as they participate in the FPS Community Problem Solving Competition.
-The leadership unit defines five dimensions of leadership and provides students with an assessment of their leadership skills.
-Master student skills, such as time management, note taking, and test taking are addressed to help students succeed in rigorous honors and advanced placement classes.
-Career and college exploration continues as students make preparations for college visitations and the college application process.
+The format continues in the Socratic seminar style as high ability learners prepare and lead their own Socratic seminar.
+Master student skills, such as time management and addressing test anxiety, help students succeed in rigorous honors and advanced placement classes.
+Career and college exploration continues as students prepare for college visitations and the college application process.
+Emphasis is placed on essays, financial planning, and preparing for college admissions testing